Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 Differences of modules and dependencies in Horse64
 --------------------------------------------------

-- As is common, Horse64 treats one file as one module.
+- As is common, Horse64 treats each file as separate code module that can be imported.

 - But Horse64 allows cyclic imports always.
 E.g in Python that isn't always the case.